SuperManito/LinuxMirrors/docs/use/index.en.md

       --branch rockylinux
     ```

-    The repo name for Rocky Linux on Aliyun is [`rockylinux`](https://mirrors.aliyun.com/rockylinux), not the default `rocky`, but you can override the default rule with the command option.
+    The repository directory name for Rocky Linux on Aliyun is [`rockylinux`](https://mirrors.aliyun.com/rockylinux), not the default `rocky`, but you can override the default rule with the command option.

     > Some systems configure multiple repos at once.
 See command options for details.